-The A83 at Rest and Be Thankful (RabT) in Argyll and Bute, Scotland, has been subject to a number of landslide events that have caused major disruption to the traffic that regularly uses this key trunk road.
+The A83 at Rest and Be Thankful (RabT) in Argyll and Bute, Scotland, has been subject to a number of landslide or mudslide events that have caused major disruption to the traffic that regularly uses this key trunk road.
 The road was closed for several weeks in October 2007 when around 400 tonnes of material were deposited on the road when one such event occurred.
 Then in September 2009 the road was again closed for 48 hours after 1070 tonnes of material was deposited after a more significant event.

 BAM Ritchies, working closely with Geobrugg and Scotland Transerv, developed a solution of an eighty meters long, 4 m high shallow landslide barrier and 15.0 m wide VX ‘in-channel’ barrier nearby.
 These were installed in 2010.
 In 2012 a second phase of works saw the installation of a further 83.0 m of shallow landslide barrier at 3.5 m high.
 Another channel saw the instalation of both 25.0 m by 5.0 m UX debris flow barrier above 9.0 m by 2.0 m VX debris flow barrier.